nerineaoi/carricomms/README.md

 Now with a destiny-worthy upgrade:
 **One hub to sync all chats.**

-CarriComms = carry your comms — not your games.
-Now with a destiny-worthy upgrade:
-One hub to sync all chats.

 > **Integration Note:**
 > Feature availability may vary per platform depending on API limits, reliability, or public endpoints.
 > CarriComms always prioritizes: